Ed Rampell, author of Progressive Hollywood: A People’s Film History of the United States, remembers the Hollywood Ten at Truthdig.

 The other nine were: screenwriter Alvah Bessie (Northern Pursuit, The Very Thought of You), director-screenwriter Herbert J. Biberman (The Master Race, Salt of the Earth), screenwriter Lester Cole (If I Had a Million, None Shall Escape), director Edward Dmytryk (Crossfire, Murder My Sweet), screenwriter Ring Lardner, Jr. (Woman of the Year, MASH), screenwriter Albert Maltz (This Gun for Hire, The Naked City), screenwriter Samuel Ornitz (The Man Who Reclaimed His Head, Portia on Trial), screenwriter-producer Adrian Scott (Crossfire, Murder My Sweet), and screenwriter-director Dalton Trumbo (The Brave One, Johnny Got His Gun).

-Among the multitude of artists who at some point found their names in one blacklist or another were: Jack Gilford, Aline MacMahon, Judy Holliday, John Garfield, Arthur Laurents, Edward G. Robinson, Kim Hunter (right), Margo, Burgess Meredith, Zero Mostel, Jean Muir, Sam Wanamaker, Fredi Washington (trying to pass for white in the 1934 Imitation of Life), Hilda Vaughn (excellent as Jean Harlow's maid, looking with envy and desire at her mistress' jewels, in Dinner at 8), Norman Corwin, Aaron Copland, Howard Duff, Melvyn Douglas, Jose Ferrer, Samson Raphaelson, Anne Revere, Garson Kanin, Gale Sondergaard, Lillian Hellman, Rose Hobart, Vera Caspary, Edward Chodorov, Orson Welles, Walter Bernstein, Marsha Hunt, Lena Horne, Dashiell Hammett, Langston Hughes, Howard Da Silva, Lee J. Cobb, Mady Christians, Luther Adler, Evelyn Keyes, Abe Burrows, Howard Koch, Larry Parks, Uta Hagen, Lee Grant, Martin Ritt, Carl Lerner, Eddie Albert, John Ireland, Charles Chaplin, Alexander Knox, John Berry, Myrna Loy, Barbara Bel Geddes, Luis Buñuel, John Bright, Vladimir Pozner, Donald Ogden Stewart, Dorothy Tree, Sidney Buchman, Abraham Polonsky, Martha Scott, Waldo Salt, Irving Pichel, Michael Gordon, and Sam Jaffe.
+Among the multitude of artists who at some point found their names in one blacklist or another were: Jack Gilford, Aline MacMahon, Judy Holliday, John Garfield, Arthur Laurents, Edward G. Robinson, Kim Hunter, Margo, Burgess Meredith, Zero Mostel, Jean Muir, Sam Wanamaker, Fredi Washington, Hilda Vaughn, Norman Corwin, Aaron Copland, Howard Duff, Melvyn Douglas, Jose Ferrer, Samson Raphaelson, Anne Revere, Garson Kanin, Gale Sondergaard, Lillian Hellman, Rose Hobart, Vera Caspary, Edward Chodorov, Orson Welles, Walter Bernstein, Marsha Hunt, Lena Horne, Dashiell Hammett, Langston Hughes, Howard Da Silva, Lee J. Cobb, Mady Christians, Luther Adler, Evelyn Keyes, Abe Burrows, Howard Koch, Larry Parks, Uta Hagen, Lee Grant, Martin Ritt, Carl Lerner, Eddie Albert, John Ireland, Charles Chaplin, Alexander Knox, John Berry, Myrna Loy, Barbara Bel Geddes, Luis Buñuel, John Bright, Vladimir Pozner, Donald Ogden Stewart, Dorothy Tree, Sidney Buchman, Abraham Polonsky, Martha Scott, Waldo Salt, Irving Pichel, Michael Gordon, and Sam Jaffe.

-Source for many of the names above: Wikipedia – which I never use as an official source, but they do list the literary sources for the names found on their Hollywood blacklist page.
+Source for many of the names above: Wikipedia – hardly a reliable source, but they do list the literary sources for the names found on their Hollywood blacklist page.

 Also at Truthdig: